Joe Frazier’s gym, once a historic boxing sanctuary, crumbles with an uncertain fate

 The Rocky statue was donated to the city in 1982.
 Frazier didn’t get his own until 2015 — four years after he died.
 It stands in the South Philadelphia sports complex, in front of Xfinity Live.

-“When you go to Philadelphia, it’s not like, ‘Oh my God, we’ve got to go see the Joe Frazier statue,’” said Frazier’s son Derek.
+“When you go to Philadelphia, it’s not like, ‘Oh, my God, we’ve got to go see the Joe Frazier statue,’” said Frazier’s son Derek.
 “I don’t think it’s in a place where it needs to be.
 I don’t want my father’s legacy to be ignored.
 And if you put him down there with the drunks and [expletive] like that … I don’t know if that’s the smart move.”

 In 2018, the city renamed Glenwood Avenue “Smokin’ Joe Frazier Boulevard.”
 It happened only after Frazier’s late daughter, Weatta, petitioned for it.

-The transition of Frazier’s gym into a furniture store, and eventually, a vacant building, only amplified his loved ones’ concerns.
+The transition of Frazier’s gym into a furniture store, and eventually a vacant building, only amplified his loved ones’ concerns.
 They didn’t feel that the gym received the treatment and respect it deserved — especially given how much time, energy, and money Frazier had invested into his community.

 This type of thoughtful rehabilitation is possible for Frazier’s gym, but it would require public funds or a private investor to get involved — and, likely, a new owner.
 Under Hayon’s ownership, the building has sat vacant since 2022.

-Stark said that there are plenty of incentives for owners to sit on buildings that have landmark status.
+Stark, of the Preservation Alliance, said that there are plenty of incentives for owners to sit on buildings that have landmark status.
 If a property is deemed a threat to public safety and torn down, the city and taxpayers pay for its demolition.
 And the city doesn’t always see that money returned.

 Even after the building is demolished, the owner still retains the property — unless a third party gets involved.
 Under the state’s Abandoned and Blighted Property Conservatorship Act, courts can appoint outside “conservators” — often not-for-profit organizations — to petition to take over and rehabilitate blighted properties.

-It’s unclear whom that would be in this case.
+It’s unclear who that would be in this case.
 Smokin’ Joe isn’t here to help anymore.
 He can’t pull some “love” out of his sock.
 His family can’t afford to purchase the gym, and neither can his former boxers.
 So for now they wait, as the weeds continue to grow, and the words “Joe Frazier’s Gym” continue to dim, hopeful that another neighborhood hero will come along.